Vishnu Mudra (Nasika Mudra) in Yoga - Meaning, Steps, and Benefits

 Like all yoga mudras, Vishnu Mudra is rooted in the concept of the five great elements (Panch Mahabhoot) found in Ayurveda texts and Mudra Vigyan - the science of finger configurations to alter the flow of energy in the human body.

 All living and non-living things are a permutation of the five elements.
 Our fingers represent these elements.
-The thumb embodies the fire, the index finger represents air, the middle finger represents ether, the ring finger represents water, and the little finger represents water.
+The thumb embodies fire, the index finger represents air, the middle finger represents ether, the ring finger represents water, and the little finger represents water.

 In the Vishnu Mudra, the index and middle fingers are folded into the palm.
 In Nasagra Mudra, the tips of the ring and index finger are extended.
 They touch the Ajna chakra - the point between the eyebrows.
 The two yoga mudras are used for pranayama and you may notice the names are used interchangeably.
 They are not the same.

 Nasagra or Nasa-Agra means the tip of the nose.
 It is mentioned in the Shaiva Tantras and thought to be at the bridge of the nose (between the eyebrows).
-Therefore, Nasagra mudra is associated with stimulating the eyebrow center (Ajna Chakra) to attained deep concentration and clarity during yogic practices.
+Therefore, Nasagra mudra is associated with stimulating the eyebrow center (Ajna Chakra) to attain deep concentration and clarity during yogic practices.

 Nasagra comes from the Tantra Yoga practice of Nasagra Drishti (a form of meditation).
 It involves the act of closing the eyes and drawing awareness/vision to eyebrow center.
 This allows a yogi to pierce the veil of illusion and contemplate the true nature of reality.
 The point at the eyebrow is important because it is the center of our cranial aperture - the point where Sushumna opens and the crown chakra begins.